 Please, don’t despair just yet.
 There are bulbs that bloom in the fall.
 Asters, mums, and fall foliage—we’re used to that (especially in New England).
 But these are real, honest-to-goodness fall-blooming bulbs that will flower after everything else in your garden is either dead, turning colors, or producing berries (not that those last two tricks are anything to dismiss out of hand).
 Autumn flowering bulbs are a key addition to keeping a garden that is beautiful in all seasons.

-A few hours work planting these beauties, and next autumn you will be pleasantly surprised to see them poking their brand new heads up through the detritus of your summer garden.
+A few hours of work planting these beauties, and next autumn, you will be pleasantly surprised to see them poking their brand new heads up through the detritus of your summer garden.